elysia090/Lab/docs/IPC.md

 13.5.5.6 Publish head once with Release: head.store(Release, head_local + k modulo 2^64).
 13.5.5.7 If was_empty, perform exactly one not-empty wake.
 13.5.5.8 head_local = head_local + k modulo 2^64.
+13.5.5.9 Note: In v0.0.1 (SPSC), exactly one wake is sufficient.
-13.5.6 pop_batch(up to k items)
-13.5.6.1 If k==0, return 0.
+13.5.6 pop_batch(up to k items) (partial success permitted) 13.5.6.1 If k==0, return 0 (or Ok(0) depending on API).
 13.5.6.2 If cached_head == tail_local:
 13.5.6.2.1 Read f = flags.load(Acquire).
-If f has SHUTDOWN, return 0 (and/or expose Shutdown via API).
-If f has PRODUCER_CLOSED, return 0.
+If f has SHUTDOWN, return Shutdown (or Ok(0) with Shutdown status).
+If f has PRODUCER_CLOSED, return Closed (or 0 with Closed status).
 Else return 0.
 13.5.6.3 If NOT_FULL_ENABLED, read h0 = head.load(Acquire) and compute was_full = (h0.wrapping_sub(tail_local) == cap).
-13.5.6.4 Pop n available items (0..=k).
+13.5.6.4 Pop n available items (0..=k) using the same slot decoding rules as 13.4 (including CorruptSlot and OutputTooSmall).
 13.5.6.5 Publish tail once with Release: tail.store(Release, tail_local + n modulo 2^64).
 13.5.6.6 If was_full and n>0, perform exactly one not-full wake.
+13.5.6.7 If n>0, pop_batch MUST return n regardless of concurrent flag changes; the caller observes Shutdown/Closed on a subsequent operation if applicable.
+If n==0, pop_batch MUST follow 13.5.6.2 flag handling.
 	14. Close and shutdown semantics
 14.1 close_producer()
-14.1.1 Sets flags.PRODUCER_CLOSED via fetch_or(AcqRel or Release).
+14.1.1 Sets flags.PRODUCER_CLOSED via fetch_or(Release).
 14.1.2 Wakes doorbell_ne with wake-all.
 14.1.3 After close_producer, producer MUST NOT push.
 14.2 close_consumer()
-14.2.1 Sets flags.CONSUMER_CLOSED via fetch_or(AcqRel or Release).
+14.2.1 Sets flags.CONSUMER_CLOSED via fetch_or(Release).
 14.2.2 Wakes doorbell_nf with wake-all if NOT_FULL_ENABLED.
 14.2.3 After close_consumer, consumer MUST NOT pop.
 14.3 Return rules for non-blocking operations